coralsio/shortener/README.md

 # Corals Shortener

-This is where your description should go.
-Try and limit it to a paragraph or two.
-Consider adding a small example.
+Laraship Laravel URL shortener is a very cool module where you can create short URL versions of your links, whether they are under Laraship or any external links.

 ## Installation